WithoutPants/stash-plugin-duplicate-finder/README.md

 # How to use

 Untar the release for your platform into your `plugins` stash directory and reload plugins (or restart stash).
 A new task should be present in the Tasks page.
 A documented default configuration file is included.

+Running the plugin will scan your library, and duplicate scenes will be marked with a 'duplicate' tag by default (this can be edited in the configuration file).

+Please note that you will need to create a tag called 'duplicate' *before scanning* in order for things to be properly labeled, otherwise you will not see any difference to your library.

 *NOTE:* the plugin uses the sprite files to find duplicates.
 This means that if you remove a file from your stash library but do not remove the generated files (specifically the generated sprite file), then the plugin will continue to use the sprite file for duplicate detection.